hopshadoop/hops/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

 The `CapacityScheduler` is designed to run Hadoop applications as a shared, multi-tenant cluster in an operator-friendly manner while maximizing the throughput and the utilization of the cluster.

-Traditionally each organization has it own private set of compute resources that have sufficient capacity to meet the organization's SLA under peak or near peak conditions.
+Traditionally each organization has it own private set of compute resources that have sufficient capacity to meet the organization's SLA under peak or near-peak conditions.
 This generally leads to poor average utilization and overhead of managing multiple independent clusters, one per each organization.
 Sharing clusters between organizations is a cost-effective manner of running large Hadoop installations since this allows them to reap benefits of economies of scale without creating private clusters.
 However, organizations are concerned about sharing a cluster because they are worried about others using the resources that are critical for their SLAs.

 The `CapacityScheduler` is designed to allow sharing a large cluster while giving each organization capacity guarantees.
 The central idea is that the available resources in the Hadoop cluster are shared among multiple organizations who collectively fund the cluster based on their computing needs.
 There is an added benefit that an organization can access any excess capacity not being used by others.
 This provides elasticity for the organizations in a cost-effective manner.